nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This command is typically used when searching for a guest of a **specific characteristic**.
 This allows you to search through all guests' fields.
-For example, the command `find no` will display all the rooms that have room clean statuses set to "no".
+For example, the command `find no` will display all the rooms that have room clean statuses set to `no`.

 #### Format: `find KEYWORD [MORE_KEYWORDS]`